Sunday Daylong Intensives

 Integrity as a Path to Happiness

-Sharon and Sylvia explore the path to an enlightened heart and mind—through the lens of integrity.
+Sylvia explores the path to an enlightened heart and mind—through the lens of integrity.

 The Buddha is said to have focused on developing the qualities of virtue—Generosity, Morality, Renunciation, Wisdom, Energy, Patience, Truthfulness, Determination, Lovingkindness and Equanimity—as the basis for his liberation, through keen and loving attention.